-1. A description of the manner in which comment was solicited from affected small businesses, a summary of their response and an explanation of the manner in which other interested persons may obtain a copy of the summary.
+1. A description of the way comment was solicited from affected small businesses, a submary of their response and an explanation of the manner in which other interested persons in the obtain a copy of the summary.

-The Nevada Housing Division mailed 1042 questionnaires to a list of 577 licensees, 413 Park Owners and 52 other interested parties.
+The Nevada Housing Division mailed 1042 questionnaires to a but of 577 licensees, 413 Park Owners and 52 other interested parties.
 Of those we received a total of 180 responses.
 Answers to questions and comments were then logged.

-The public response to the mailed survey was, in summary;
+The public response to the mailed surveyers, is sumpary:

-- Increases in fees will result in increased rents to park tenants and less expansion of affordable housing for low-income individuals that make-up many of these parks. - The higher fees will have a negative impact for tenants in parks resulting in making it harder to make ends meet as these expenses will be passed on to homeowners and tenants. - Business owners will pass these fees on to homeowners and park owners forcing them to use unlicensed repair services or doing repairs themselves causing safety concerns. - There are too many unlicensed people doing our work now at lower cost.
+- Increases in fees will result in the read of result of park tenants and less expansion of affordable housing for low-income individual, that make-to many of these parks. - The higher fees will have a regative impact for tenants in parks resulting in making it harder to make ends meet as these expenses you be passed on to homeowners and tenants. - Business corners will pass mese fees on to homeowners and park owners forcing them to use unlicensed repair services or doing repairs themselves causing safety concerns. - There are too many unlicensed people doing our work now at lower cost.
 Licensed contractors are the only one pulling permits. - This increase will cause more people not to get permits and do their own work leading to substandard work.
-Some owners can't afford to have companies replace a water heaters or pipes now.
+Some owners cannot afford to have companies replace a water heaters or pipes now.
 Raising rates will not help them and more owners will do the job themselves without permits.
 Companies believe they will not get the work therefore the Division will not get the revenue.
-Businesses will reevaluate their need to obtain a Manufactured Housing License moving forward. - Manufactured housing is already overregulated and this will result in more illegal work being done. - Raising fees does not result in better service and new systems are not working.
+Businesses will reevaluate their need to obtain a Manufactured Housing License moving forward. - Manufactured housing is already over-regulated, and this will result in more illegal work being done. - Raising fees does not result in better service and new systems are not working.